PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 - relative references: to checkout the second generation ancestor of `HEAD` use `HEAD~2`.

-- absolute references: using the commit IT, `git checkout 291bb0` (first characters are enough)
+- absolute references: using the commit ID, `git checkout 291bb0` (first characters are enough)
 - to return to the last state of your repository, `git checkout master`.

 {{< figure src="HEAD_3.drawio.svg" title="`git checkout HEAD~2`" lightbox="true" >}}